-Not all leathers are the same.
-There are many different types and qualities.
-The same leather is divided into layers, with the highest quality being the top and the lowest the bottom.
+Not all leathers are equal; they come in different types and qualities.
+Leather is divided into layers, with the top being the highest quality and the bottom being the lowest.

-We use the best leather to manufacture our pieces.
-As it is full grain, it is the most resistant and durable leather.
-The tanning process is vegetable, using natural tannins that do not pollute the environment.
+We use full-grain leather to manufacture our pieces.
+It is the most resistant and durable leather.
+The tanning process is vegetable-based, using natural tannins that do not pollute the environment.

 Full Grain Leather: Casia Leather